micnews/story-json/story-json.md

 # story-json

-`story-json` is the JavaScript Object Notation (JSON) platform-agnostic document format that describes interactive content that user can "tap" through.
-This is an interactive storytelling format, optimized for quick consumption on a smartphone or tablet, but can be viewed on desktop as well.
+`story-json` is a JavaScript Object Notation (JSON) platform-agnostic document format that describes interactive content that user can "tap" through.
+This is an interactive storytelling format, optimized for quick consumption on a smartphone or tablet.

-"Story" consists of a set of slides (or pages).
-Each slide can contain various kinds of content, but in most cases, it has a short video or photo background, with the text or animation overlayed on top.
-Story document can be created once and then transformed into target format, for example [amp-story](https://github.com/ampproject/amphtml/blob/master/extensions/amp-story/amp-story.md).
-Or converted into video or shideshow.
+A "Story" consists of a set of slides (or pages).
+Each slide can contain various kinds of content, but in most cases, it has an image or a short video as a background, with potentially animated text elements overlayed on top.
+Story JSON documents can be created once and then transformed into any supported target format (for example [amp-story](https://github.com/ampproject/amphtml/blob/master/extensions/amp-story/amp-story.md)) or custom user-generated format (slideshow or video, for example).

 ## Format structure

-The following JSON is the document example:
+The following JSON is an example of a properly-formatted Story JSON document:

 ```json
 {